alvint/rwConfig/README.md

 ### 2. Create a File Called `rwconfig`
 Place this file in the working directory where your app will run, or in the `resources` folder of your Maven project.
-You can optionally define a custom path to this file by setting the environment variable `RW_CONFIG_PATH`, setting the Java system property `rw.config.path`, or adding the command line argument `rw.config.path=/path/to/rwconfig`:
+Either works; if you have both, the `resources` copy wins, since the classpath is checked first.
+You can optionally define a custom path to this file by setting the environment variable `RW_CONFIG_PATH`, setting the Java system property `rw.config.path`, or adding the command line argument `rw.config.path=/path/to/rwconfig`.
+If you set more than one, the command line wins, then the system property, then the environment
+variable:

 ```
 # sample config setup